-Ashland University awards are available to full-time undergraduate students who are paying the comprehensive rate of tuition and do not have a bachelor’s degree.
-Ashland University students enrolled in the Evening/Weekend, Lorain County Community College, Columbus Bachelor’s Completion or Nursing programs not paying the comprehensive rate are not eligible for these awards.
-Ashland University awards are only available during the fall and spring semesters.
-The maximum Ashland University aid that a student may qualify for is limited to the cost of tuition.
+Ashland University Financial Aid offers are available to full-time, undergraduate students who are paying the comprehensive rate of tuition and do not have a bachelor’s degree.
+Ashland University students enrolled in the Evening/Weekend, Lorain County Community College, Columbus Bachelor’s Completion or Nursing programs not paying the comprehensive rate are not eligible for these offers.
+Ashland University offers are only available during the fall and spring semesters.
+The maximum Ashland University aid that a student may qualify for is limited to the direct cost paid to the university.
 Students may qualify for federal or state grants during summer sessions.

-Ashland University awards for freshmen are based on the high school cumulative GPA and composite ACT/SAT at the time of admission.
-Accepted students may have their academic scores updated for revision of award through March 1, 2014 (December 1, 2014 for spring semester applicants).
-Students accepted after March 1, 2014 will have their Ashland Univeristy Award based on their academic scores at the time of admission.
+Ashland University Financial Aid Offers for freshmen are based on their high school cumulative GPA.
+In addition, a composite ACT score of 25 or more at the time of admission is awarded an additional $1,000.
+New accepted students may have their academic scores updated for revision of award through August 1, 2021 (December 1, 2021 for spring semester 2022 applicants).
+Students accepted after August 1, 2021 will have their Ashland University Offer based on their academic scores at the time of admission.

-First-time freshmen and first-time transfer students are eligible for university awards that range from $1,500 to $11,000 per year.
-Awards are determined by reviewing a student's prior academic performance (high school or prior college transcripts) and performance on standardized tests (ACT/SAT - not applicable to transfers).
-Admitted students will receive confirmation of their awards shortly after they are admitted to the university.
-These awards do not apply to readmitted students.
+First-time freshmen are eligible for university aid that ranges from $2,000 to $12,000 per year and first-time transfer students are eligible for university aid ranging from $2,000 to $8,000.
+Offers are determined by reviewing a student's prior academic performance (high school or prior college transcripts) and performance on standardized tests (ACT/SAT - not applicable to transfers).
+Admitted students will receive confirmation of their offers shortly after they are admitted to the university.
+Transfer students' GPA will not include College Credit Plus classes and will be determined by college courses taken after high school graduation.
+These offers do not apply to readmitted students.

-The awards listed below may be included in the incoming student award levels listed above.
+The aid listed below may be included in the incoming student offer letters

 These departments award scholarships based on talent.
 Each department requires an on-campus interview.
 An audition is required for the theatre and music scholarships, while submission of a portfolio is necessary to apply for the art scholarship.
 These scholarships are renewable by fulfilling certain departmental criteria.